qmk/qmk_firmware/docs/features/ps2_mouse.md

 degrees.

-When compensating for device orientation, rotate the output the same amount in the opposite direction.
-E.g. if the normal device orientation is considered to be North-facing, compensate as follows:
+When compensating for device orientation, rotate the output the same amount in the opposite direction, e.g. if the normal device orientation is considered to be North-facing, compensate as follows:

 ```c